 #22.
 Save On Subscriptions and Memberships.
 How many memberships and subscriptions do you have that waste money?
 If you are like many, the answer is a lot.

 To save money, you need to cancel them.
 But how do you do this?
-Use a free service called Clarity Money.
+Use a free service called Trim.
 They will scan through your expenses and highlight ones that they think you can cancel.

 They will also highlight others that they think you can get discounts on to save money.

-Click through to see how Clarity Money can start helping you save more money.
+Click through to see how Trim can start helping you save more money.

 #23.
 Stay Off Social Media.
 It used to be that social media was a great way to stay in touch with old friends and relatives.
 Now it is a marketing machine.
 Advertisers are clever in advertising on these platforms and entice you to spend.